Vegan Cake Pops (No-Bake + Secretly Healthy)

 Using a cake pop kit will make things much quicker and easier.
 Each kit comes with white sticks, two stands, treat bags, and golden twist ties.
 It’s totally worth it.
 You can even get 2-3 batches out of a single kit.
 Consider making a few as gifts for friends or neighbors!

-You can always make these healthy vegan cake pops without all the gear, but this inexpensive set can save you both time and frustration.
+You can always make these homemade cake pops without all the gear, but this inexpensive set can save you both time and frustration.
 If you don’t have time to buy a kit, you could fashion one from a sturdy cardboard box.
 Just punch some holes across the top (preferably two rows at least a few inches apart) that will fit the sticks you have on hand (maybe some clean popsicle sticks?).
 Place something heavy inside the box from to keep the entire thing from flipping over once you add the decorated cake pops.
+Voila!

 Woman holding a vegan cake pop outside with rainbow sprinkles, with a no-bake cookie dough cake base.